I am nothing without my brother Vijay: Bigil director Atlee

 He said he doesn’t simply want to make profitable commercial films with superstars that offer nothing more than a few actions scenes and a couple of hit songs.
 “I am a writer who wants to say something to the society.
 I have done this film for women,” he added.

-Besides Vijay, the film also stars Nayathanra among a slew of newcomers.
+Besides Vijay, the film also stars Nayanthara among a slew of newcomers.